 Hip, colorful mural & Houston tribute that’s a popular backdrop for photo sessions.
 On the corner of Preston Street and Travis Street.
 It’s at a parking lot – so there is no worry about finding a place to park

 The famed mural rested at the heart of downtown and was created by Mario Figuera Jr., also known as Gonzo247, one of the unofficial curators of Houston’s street art scene.
 The colorful wall was made due to the Greater Houston Convention and Business Bureau’s “Houston is Inspired” initiative, which emphasizes the city’s thriving culinary and art scene.

 GREETINGS FROM HOUSTON – Mural

 Large artwork with iconic images of the city, suitable as a backdrop for a souvenir photograph.

 The vibrant salutation sums Space City up nicely.
-Local artist Daniel Anguilu, whose work is inspired by his travels as well as his Mexican heritage, incorporates Houston’s iconic imagery into a warm and welcoming design.
-By blending color with creativity, Anguilu makes home an area of animation and endless possibilities.
+Local artist Daniel Anguilu, inspired by his travels and Mexican heritage, incorporates Houston’s iconic imagery into a warm and welcoming design.
+By blending color with creativity, Anguilla makes home an area of animation and endless possibilities.

 PRESERVONS LA CREATION – Houston Mural